dunliang0513/Smart-Push-to-Talk-Application-/README.md

 * The server will receive the audio stream, decode it if necessary, and play it on the system's speakers in real-time.
 * The server should be capable of managing multiple connections and enforcing the rule that only one client can speak at a time (First-Come-First-Served basis).
-[Single threaded/process simple TCP server is sufficien
+Single threaded/process simple TCP server is sufficient